YingyiLiu/HAMS/README.md

 It should be noted that, any modified version should be licensed under the LGPL License and be released open-publicly as well.
 The contributors can add their names in the "contributors list" ahead of the modified subroutine(s).

-[Boundary Element Methods](https://en.wikipedia.org/wiki/Boundary_element_method) are extensively used to model hydrodynamic forces in offshore devices like ships, offshore wind platforms and wave energy converters.
-These solvers use device geometry mesh to get some hydrodynamics coefficients as radiation damping, added mass, wave diffraction force, and wave excitation force.
-All these data is saved in file formats incompatible between them.
-These may avoid to use the coefficients between programs.

-BEMRosetta allows to load the hydrodynamic coefficients from a format saving it in another.
-In addition it allows to compare the results obtained between programs, the results between similar geometries and the same geometry with different discretization levels.

-Moreover, BEMRosetta allows to view and visually compare the meshes from different programs.

-BEMRosetta runs on Windows and Linux, **no install is necessary in Windows** [(see Install)](https://github.com/izabala123/BEMRosetta/tree/master/install), and it includes a GUI and [a command line version](https://github.com/izabala123/BEMRosetta/blob/master/other/test).

 ## Theoretical Basis

   <p align="center"><img src="https://github.com/YingyiLiu/HAMS/blob/master/Other/md_resources/global_coordinate_system.png" width="500" title="Free-surface elevation"></p>

 ### - Please refer to the following papers:

-Yingyi Liu (2019).
+* Yingyi Liu (2019).
 HAMS: A Frequency-Domain Preprocessor for Wave-Structure Interactions—Theory, Development, and Application.
 Journal of Marine Science and Engineering 7: 81.

-Yingyi Liu, Shigeo Yoshida, Changhong Hu, Makoto Sueyoshi, Liang Sun, Junliang Gao, Peiwen Cong, Guanghua He (2018).
+* Yingyi Liu, Shigeo Yoshida, Changhong Hu, Makoto Sueyoshi, Liang Sun, Junliang Gao, Peiwen Cong, Guanghua He (2018).
 A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions.
 Energy Conversion and Management, 174: 516-536.

 Please cite the above papers in your relevant publications if the HAMS code or its executable program has contributed to your work.